 There are a lot of other things that make the U.S. less than a democracy.
 For instance, what happens in police stations, and in the encounters between police and citizens on the street.
 Or what happens in the military, which is a kind of fascist enclave inside this democracy.
 Or what happens in courtrooms which are supposedly little repositories of democracy, yet the courtroom is presided over by an emperor who decides everything that happens in a courtroom -what evidence is given, what evidence is withheld, what instructions are given to the jury, what sentences are ultimately meted out to the guilty and so on.

 So it’s a peculiar kind of democracy.
-Yes, you vote.
+Yes, your vote.
 You have a choice.
-Clinton, Bush and Perot!
+Clinton, Bush, and Perot!
 It’s fantastic.
 Time and Newsweek.
 CBS and NBC.
 It’s called a pluralist society.
 But in so many of the little places of everyday life in which life is lived out, somehow democracy doesn’t exist.
 And one of the creeping hands of totalitarianism running through the democracy is the Federal Bureau of Investigation.

 I think it was seeing the film Mississippi Burning that led me to want to talk about the FBI.
-I had sort of reached a point where I said, “Who wants to hear anymore about the FBI?”
+I had sort of reached a point where I said,?Who wants to hear any more about the FBI??
 But then I saw Mississippi Burning.
 It relates a very, very important incident in the history of the civil rights movement in the U.S. In the summer of 1964, these three young men in the movement, two white, one black, had traveled to investigate the burning of a church in a place called Philadelphia, Mississippi-city of brotherly love.

-They were arrested, held in jail, released in the night, followed by cars, stalked, taken off and beaten very, very badly with chains and clubs and shot to death- executed-June 21, 1964.
+They were arrested, held in jail, released in the night, followed by cars, stalked, taken off and beaten very, very badly with chains and clubs, and shot to death- executed-June 21, 1964.
 The bodies were found in August.
 It’s a great theme for an important film.
 Mississippi Burning, I suppose, does something useful in capturing the terror of Mississippi, the violence, the ugliness.

-But after it does that, it does something which I think is very harmful: In the apprehension of the murderers, it portrays two FBI operatives and a whole flotilla-if FBI men float-of FBI people as the heroes of this episode.
+But after it does that, it does something which I think is very harmful: In the apprehension of the murderers, it portrays two FBI operatives and whole flotilla-if FBI men float-of FBI people as the heroes of this episode.
 Anybody who knows anything about the history of the civil rights movement, or certainly people who were in the movement at that time in the South, would have to be horrified by that portrayal.

 I was just one of many people who was involved in the movement.
-I was teaching in Atlanta, Georgia, in a black college for about seven years from 1956 to 1963, and I became involved in the movement, in Albany, Georgia, and Selma, Alabama, and Hattiesburg, Mississippi, and Greenwood and Greenville and Jackson, Mississippi in the summer of ’64.
-I was involved with SNCC, the Student Nonviolent Coordinating Committee.
+I was teaching in Atlanta, Georgia, in a black college for about seven years from 1956 to 1963, and I became involved in the movement, in Albany, Georgia, and Selma, Alabama, and Hattiesburg, Mississippi, and Greenwood and Greenville and Jackson, Mississippi in the summer of?
+64. I was involved with SNCC, the Student Nonviolent Coordinating Committee.
 Anybody who was involved in the Southern movement at that time knew with absolute certainty: The FBI could not be counted on and it was not the friend of the civil rights movement.
-The FBI stood by with their suits and ties-I’m sorry I’m dressed this way today, but I was just trying to throw them off the track-and took notes while people were being beaten in front of them.
+The FBI stood by with their suits and ties-I?m sorry I’m dressed this way today, but I was just trying to throw them off the track and took notes while people were being beaten in front of them.

 This happened again, and again, and again.
 The Justice Department, to which the FBI is presumably accountable, was called again and again, in times of stress by people of the civil rights movement saying, hey, somebody’s in danger here.
 Somebody’s about to be beaten, somebody’s about to be arrested, somebody’s about to be killed.
 We need help from the federal government.
 We do have a Constitution, don’t we?
 We do have rights.